Note

 )

-Compartments represent the physical spaces in our building.
-The Compartments class is the equivalent of the CEdit compartment tab but programmatically defined.
+Compartment class is the equivalent of the CEdit compartment tab

 We’ll create two 10×10×10 meter rooms stacked vertically.